-Miramare had the spectacular view of the sea and you could hear the rumbling of the sea as it gently rolls against its wall.
-Garden & Villas Resort, on the other hand was an absolute treat, made nicer by the politeness and friendliness of the staff.
+Miramare had a spectacular view of the sea and you could hear the rumbling of the sea as it gently rolls against its wall.
+Garden & Villas Resort, on the other hand, was an absolute treat, made nicer by the politeness and friendliness of the staff.

 I was impressed by Garden & Villas Resort and immediately felt at peace with the soothing sound of nature and vast greenery.
 I must say I liked the bathroom in my suite as it was very spacious.
 I don’t like tiny bathrooms where you occasionally bump into the wall.